Best-rated Fibre Broadband Providers

 Ratings Results

-Sky Broadband is a newcomer to the broadband market, but it has made a big impact on Canstar Blue’s awards, winning our Most Satisfied Customers Award in its first year of eligibility.
+Sky Broadband is a relative newcomer to the broadband market, but it has made a big impact on Canstar Blue’s awards, winning our Most Satisfied Customers Award last year and placing forth on our awards table this year.
+Across all our award categories, except Network Performance, it earns great 4-Star ratings from its customers.

 Editor’s Notes